SanderBuruma/solana-research/README.md

   - Detects wallets that bought the same tokens within 30 seconds BEFORE the target
   - Identifies potential trading signal sources for the target wallet
   - Tracks frequency, token diversity, and timing patterns
+  - Filtering transactions by age with `--defi_days` parameter
   - Quantifies the target wallet's copy trading behavior
   - Exports findings to a timestamped CSV report

+- **-8 <address>**: Activity Heatmap by Day/Hour
+  - Generates a 7x24 grid visualization of trading activity
+  - Shows most active days and hours for trading
+  - Analyzes probable timezone based on activity patterns
+  - Displays intensity-based heatmap with day/hour breakdown
+  - Filtering transactions by age with `--defi_days` parameter
+  - Provides timezone probability analysis
+  - Exports all data to CSV for further analysis

 ### 📊 Multi-Wallet Analytics